Best Travel Pants for Women 2020

 Elastic Waist Travel Pants

 Yes, this is a pretty broad category, but there’s some specific criteria to look for in order to find the best travel pants: you want elastic waist pants with enough tailoring or structure that they don’t look like pajamas.
-Think nicer fabrics (no sweats!), and sophisticated prints or darker hues.
+Think nicer fabrics (avoiding sweats!), and sophisticated prints or darker hues.

 Taller gals may find they have a little more leeway here in choosing wider leg pants while still looking polished, but everyone should consider balancing out a voluminous leg with a more fitted or structured top.